Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 It’s also a great activity to combine with picking up a pumpkin for Halloween.

 A couple of exceptional places with pumpkin patches and corn mazes are Petey’s Pumpkin Patch in Chilliwack and Maan Farms in Abbotsford.
-To learn about these and other fun venues to celebrate the Halloween season, continue reading.
+Continue reading to learn about these and other fun venues to celebrate the Halloween season.

 This article contains information about the following: